KCW89/telebort-core-programs/Program-Data-2 (ver.2025).md

-# Program F: Data Analysis and Data Science
+# Program Data 2: Data Analysis and Data Science

 ## Objectives
 Our goal is to enhance our curriculum by leveraging AI to create more effective and engaging content.
 Here’s what we’ll focus on: